 Taste: Sea Salt, Butter, Vanilla, Biscuit, Cranberry and Oak Spice with Ash & Smoke in the background.

 Value for Money: Priced around £60, it’s an excellent buy for the Islay fan looking to try something a little different.

 Without the Bordeaux finish this would still have been a pleasant dram albeit a little predictable, but the extra finish has created something completely different.
 A dram that is both intriguing and deeply satisfying.

 Ardbeg 12 Year Old Single Malt

 Single casks of Ardbeg don’t come along very often and tend to be rather expensive when they do so any bottler looking to release one will have to price it on the steep side to cover their costs.
 This 12 year old expression is no exception, coming in at a whopping £180 per bottle.
-It won’t be for everyone at that price, myself included, but I don’t doubt that there are enough Ardbeg lovers out there to cover it.
+It won’t be for everyone at that price, myself included, but I don’t doubt that there are enough Ardbeg lovers out there to snap it up, and quickly.

 Taste: Salty and Coastal, Vanilla Cream, Fudge, Pastry, Pepper, ever-present Smoke, though less prominent on the palate than official bottlings.